jtreminio/menagerie/README.md

 --------------------------------

-Note: I am currently working within the PascalCaseRefactor branch, so the master branch may appear stale for the time being even though that is not the case.
+Note: I just merged in a huge branch that was the PascalCaseRefactor so if it broke...
+I uh.
+Oops.

 --------------------------------